Darko Miličić: Orlando Magic (2006–2007)

-On February 15, 2006, just prior to the NBA's All-Star weekend, Miličić was traded, along with point guard Carlos Arroyo, to the Orlando Magic for Kelvin Cato and a first-round pick in the 2007 NBA draft (Rodney Stuckey).
+On 15 February 2006, just prior to the NBA's All-Star weekend, Miličić was traded, along with point guard Carlos Arroyo, to the Orlando Magic for Kelvin Cato and a first-round pick in the 2007 NBA draft (Rodney Stuckey).

 During a game against the New York Knicks, Miličić played 32 minutes and finished with 13 points and seven rebounds, which were season highs for him, while leading the Magic in minutes for that game.
 Miličić averaged 2.4 blocks per game in his first 20 games as a member of the Magic.
 In round 1 of the 2007 playoffs, Orlando faced off against Miličić's old team, the Detroit Pistons, who swept Orlando in four games.
 During the series, Miličić increased his scoring to 12.3 on 58.8% shooting.
-When his rookie contract expired in the 2007 offseason, Orlando made him a qualifying offer; on July 3, 2007, however, the team withdrew that offer and made Miličić an unrestricted free agent.
+When his rookie contract expired in the 2007 offseason, Orlando made him a qualifying offer, but the team withdrew that offer on 3 July 2007 and made Miličić an unrestricted free agent.